gwen-interpreter/gwen/doc/START.md

 gwen>And y = 2

 INFO - Evaluating Step: And y = 2
-INFO - Binding 'y = 2' to 'default' vars scope
+INFO - Binding 'y = 2' to 'global' vars scope
 INFO - [0.0003 secs] Passed Step: And y = 2

       And y = 2 # [0.0003 secs] Passed